 TOTP integration

-The kit uses ASP.NET Identity’s built-in TOTP support through UserManager<FshUser>.GenerateTwoFactorTokenAsync(user, "Authenticator") and VerifyTwoFactorTokenAsync(...).
-The shared secret is stored as a token on the user record; you never write to it directly.
+The kit uses ASP.NET Identity’s built-in authenticator support — the shared secret is managed by UserManager token providers; you never write to it directly.

 Validating during login